tessabirt/Final-Project-Explore/shiny_demo.md

 ## Create a shiny app for Colorado species occurrence data

-Now that you’ve seen some of the fundamental structure of a shiny app, lets make our own using data from Week 4 Geospatial lesson.
+Now that you've seen some of the fundamental structure of a shiny app, lets make our own using data from Week 4 Geospatial lesson.

 First, load the shiny demo data (located in the data/ folder) and